Pancosmic Relativity and Nature's Hierarchies: ... Gloria Mundi!

 Crucially, this means, that there is a `discharge path' from any large value of $\Lambda$ to an arbitrarily small terminal value.
 Starting with any `initial value' of $\Lambda$, there exists a sequence of membrane discharges (with successive emission of positive or negative charges ${\cal Q}_A$ or ${\cal Q}_{\hat A}$, whichever it takes), whose end result yields a $\Lambda$ arbitrarily close to zero.
 This process will continue for as long as $\Lambda > 0$ at any intermediate charge.

 If a discharge in a sequence overshoots to $\Lambda < 0$, the sequence will stop.
 But if it comes close to zero, but $\Lambda$ is still positive, the evolution can always continue by an up-jump, with subsequent discharges bringing the later value of $\Lambda$ even closer to zero.
-Further, {\it \`a priori}, for any pair of $N, {\cal N}$ that lead to a tiny $\Lambda$, there is actually a very large number of degenerate `discharge paths': any order of discharges of ${\cal Q}_A$ and ${\cal Q}_{\hat A}$ which adjust $N$ and $\hat N$ to the correct terminal values, which bring $\Lambda_{\tt total}$ to the required terminal $\Lambda$, will produce the same answer irrespective of how the steps were carried out.
+Further, {\it \`a priori}, for any pair of $N, {\cal N}$ that lead to a tiny $\Lambda$, there is actually a very large number of degenerate `discharge paths': any order of discharges of ${\cal Q}_A$ and ${\cal Q}_{\hat A}$ which adjust $N$ and $\hat N$ to the correct terminal values, which bring $\Lambda_{\tt total}$ to the required terminal $\Lambda$, will produce the same answer irrespective of how the individual steps occur.
+The relaxation is Brownian drift, rather than classical smooth evolution.

 At each step $\Lambda$ changes by $\Delta \Lambda \sim \kappa^2_{\tt eff} {\cal Q}_A$ or $\sim \kappa^2_{\tt eff} {\cal Q}_{\hat A}$, i.e. by a large value.
 Its small terminal value is achieved as a sum total of many such processes, due to the fact that $\omega$ of Eq. (\ref{irrcharge}) is irrational.
 Finally note that in this case we are not using a scalar field which is `gauging' such irrationally discrete shifts and so there is no danger of emerging global shift symmetries lurking around, a concern which was expressed in the context of irrational axion \cite{Banks:1991mb,banksseiberg}.